younggglcy/create-npm-lib/README.md

 - [TypeScript](https://www.typescriptlang.org/), of course
 - CI workflows w/
   - package size report for each pull request
-  - publish to npm with provenance, automatically create GitHub release and update CHANGELOG
+  - publish to npm with provenance
   - semantic pull request check
   - unit tests
   - renovate that keeps your dependencies fresh